0/SpanishAcquisition/docs/user/general_concepts/devices.rst

 Subdevices
 **********

-A device which has several versions of the same :ref:`resources <general_concepts_resources>` can organize these resources into a tree of subdevices.
+A device which has several versions of the same resources will typically have these resources organized into a tree of subdevices.

-For example, an oscilloscope may have multiple channels, with each having the same set of settings.
-These channels may then be viewed as subdevices, each having its own settings.
+For example, an oscilloscope may have multiple input channels, with each having the same set of settings (eg. vertical scaling and offset).
+These channels may then be viewed as subdevices, and each will have its own values for all its settings.

 .. seealso:: :ref:`device_config_resources`

+.. _general_concepts_mock_devices:

 Mock
 ****